Department : Department of Psychology

 How to obtain text of statement:

 Other Requirements: Phoenix Children’s Hospital requires successful completion of a standard background check, a 12-panel drug screen (including marijuana) and TB Test as part of the new hire onboarding.
-Full vaccination for COVID-19 is required.
-Background checks will be conducted.
-Please see https://www.phoenixchildrens.org/psychology-doctoral-internship/selection-process.
+A positive test for marijuana, even with a medical marijuana card, will prevent hiring or result in termination.
+As we all know, the status of the COVID-19 pandemic has been frustratingly fluid since its onset.
+Therefore, the information in this section is time-bound and subject to change with the course of the pandemic.
+Interns coming from other states do not need to quarantine.
+Full vaccination for COVID-19, among other diseases, is a condition of employment.
 Criminal or other concerning history identified in a background check will be reviewed by the Training Committee, the Graduate Medical Education Committee and, if applicable, PCH Compliance, on a case-by-case basis to determine if there are mitigating factors that warrant proceeding with the onboarding process.
 PCH follows all applicable federal and state laws, including the federal Fair Credit Reporting Act (FCRA) in conducting any background screening.
+Please see https://www.phoenixchildrens.org/psychology-doctoral-internship/selection-process.

 Program Description

 Our internship offers two tracks.
 One track will emphasize pediatric neuropsychological assessment.
 This track affords training in concert with the criteria set forth by the Houston Conference on Specialty Education and Training in Clinical Neuropsychology.
-Clinical activities include a major rotation involving outpatient neuropsychological evaluation of pediatric patients ranging in age from 3-21 years who present with acquired brain injuries and medical conditions that affect central nervous system functioning.
+Clinical activities include a major rotation during the first half of the year for 3 days per week at our Avondale satellite.
+This rotation involves outpatient neuropsychological evaluation of pediatric patients ranging in age from 3-21 years who present with acquired brain injuries and medical conditions that affect central nervous system functioning.
 These include pediatric cancers, brain tumors, traumatic brain injuries, stroke, genetic disorders and congenital CNS disorders.
-The intern will also participate in a minor inpatient neuropsychology rotation involving inpatient assessment with referrals from the neuro-rehabilitation unit, pediatric epilepsy monitoring unit, as well as hospital-wide neuropsychological consultation.
+The intern will also participate in a minor inpatient neuropsychology rotation during the second half of the year involving inpatient assessment with referrals from the neuro-rehabilitation unit, pediatric epilepsy monitoring unit, as well as hospital-wide neuropsychological consultation.
+Other activities during the second half of the year include participation in outpatient clinics (usually hem/onc and spina bifida), facilitating outpatient group programs (PMT for parents of children with ADHD, helping parents and teens enhance executive functioning, illness recovery (CHIRP), etc.) Interns will carry an outpatient psychotherapy caseload throughout the year.

 Our program embraces cultural and individual diversity and strives to recruit interns representative of diverse personal and demographic characteristics.
-We offer monthly diversity seminars and interns are encourged to participate in the hospital diversity and inclusion committee.
-The mission of the committee is for our graduate medical education community to reflect the diversity of the larger community and world that we serve and that it will foster a culture of inclusive excellence.
+We offer monthly diversity seminars forcused on health equity and social justice.
+All trainees are encouraged to participate in our community activism project aimed at interesting under-represented minority high school students in careers in mental health.
+Interns may participate in the hospital diversity and inclusion committee.
+The mission of the committee is for our graduate medical education community to reflect the diversity of the larger world that we serve and that it will foster a culture of inclusive excellence.
 Candidates likewise, should have experience and the desire to work with diverse groups of children, adolescents, and families.

 The Psychology Department also offers a one year post-doctoral residency (fellowship) in pediatric psychology.
 The residency is affiliated with the Arizona Psychology Training Consortium and , thereby, a member of the Association of Psychology Post-doctoral and Internship Centers (APPIC).